 Completed in 1951, the First Unitarian Society Meeting House revolutionized church architecture, which to that point had been “rectangular boxes with a cross,” according to our guide.
-Wright’s design was triangle-based with its interlacing glass and wood front representing praying hands.
+Wright’s design was triangle-based, with interlacing glass and wood front representing praying hands.

 You can tour the church Monday through Friday at 10:30 a.m. and 2:30 p.m. from May 1 through September 30 or on Sunday after each worship service throughout the year.
 Tours are $10 on weekdays; donations are appreciated for Sunday tours.

-You don’t need a reservation for the public tours offered daily at 1 p.m., May 1 through October 31.
-(The remainder of the year, tours are given Friday through Monday.)
+You don’t need a reservation for the daily public tours from 1 p.m., May 1 through October 31.
+(For the remainder of the year, tours are given Friday through Monday.)
 Tickets are $5.

 Taliesin: The Frank Lloyd Wright Estate

-As a teen, Wright was so inspired by views from his uncle’s farm in Spring Green that, when adjacent land became available, he convinced his mother to buy it for him.
-He named the home he built there in 1911 Taliesin, meaning “shining brow” in Welsh.
-Today, Taliesin Preservation manages an 8-acre estate about an hour outside of Madison and offers six tours.
+As a teen, Wright was so inspired by views from his uncle’s farm in Spring Green that when adjacent land became available, he convinced his mother to buy it for him.
+He named the home he built in 1911 Taliesin, meaning “shining brow” in Welsh.
+Today, Taliesin Preservation manages an 8-acre estate about an hour outside Madison and offers six tours.